ga-wdi-remote/html-css-hw/README.md

 are two good ones.

 ### Adding CSS

+Now that we have a simple site with a little bit of content, let's add some styling using CSS.

 1. Create a CSS file called `main.css` and link to it from `index.html`, `about.html`, and `product-page-01.html`.